rsdesoto/friend-finder/README.md

 ## Contact

-If you have any questions or run into any bugs, contact me at ry.e.desoto@gmail.com
+If you have any questions, run into any bugs, or meet Bigfoot for coffee and want to talk it out, contact me at ry.e.desoto@gmail.com